jcollard/unm-hip/README.md

 <pre>makeFilter :: Image img => Int -> Int -> PixelOp (Pixel img) -> img</pre>

-Given a positive integer m, a positive integer n, and a function returning a pixel value, makeFilter returns an image with m rows and n columns.
+Given a positive integer m, a positive integer n, and a function returning a pixel value, <b>makeFilter</b> returns an image with m rows and n columns.
 Let x equal i if i is less than m/2 and i - m otherwise and let y equal j if j is less than n/2 and j - n otherwise.
 To match the periodicity of the 2D discrete Fourier spectrum, the value of the